Overclocking

 • Hard drive temperatures

-Basically, if a component in your PC has a temperature or voltage sensor, then this nifty system monitor will monitor and report it through its simple UI – best of all, it is free.
+Basically, if a component in your PC has a temperature or voltage sensor then this nifty system monitor will monitor and report it through its simple UI – best of all its free.

 Download from website

 Real temp is a great CPU temperature reporting program that does what it says on the box.
 It’s a real-time CPU temperature monitor.
-Maybe it’s a placebo effect, but it seems to update more frequently than other programs I use.
+Maybe its a placebo effect but it seem to update more frequently that other programs I use.
 I normally use this program in conjunction with HWMonitor to gauge actual core temperatures.

 Download from website

-Overclocking has become insanely easy to do on the fly these days, with most motherboards coming with easy tuning options.
-One-click of a button, and you can be rocking a 500Mhz overclock.
+Overclocking has become insanely easy to do on the fly these days with most motherboards coming with easy tuning options.
+One click of a button and you can be rocking a 500Mhz overclocking albeit with some extra voltage thrown in but, where’s the fun in that?

-Intel Extreme Tuning Utility is cpu overclocking suite created by Intel.
-It has a whole host of neat features including CPU stress tests which make this a must-have suite of CPU overclocking tools for every Intel processor owner.
+Extreme Tuning Utility is an overclocking program created by Intel and has a whole host of neat features that really make this a must have suite of overclocking tools Afro every Intel owner.

 Intel XTU Features